gitops-tools/tekton-ci/README.md

 tekton-task
   stage: test
   tekton:
+    # These are used to create a job matrix, this task will be executed for each
+    # option, and the options are split into env-vars, and placed into a task's
+    # environment.
+    #
+    # All the tasks in the matrix are executed in parallel.
+    #
+    # This can be used to parallelise tests, for example, you can execute your
+    # test-runner, and detect the value of the "TESTS_TO_RUN" env-var, and
+    # execute accordingly.
+    jobs:
+      - TESTS_TO_RUN=integration
+      - TESTS_TO_RUN=unit
+      - TESTS_TO_RUN=e2e
     taskRef: my-test-task
     # Params here are processed as CEL expressions and passed to the Task.
     params: